Lessons present themselves all the time, everyday and everywhere.

 Initiative takes different forms.
 You can spend time on social media looking up people who can benefit from your skills, and connect with them.
 You can write and send proposals with ideas that bring value for your recipients.
 Cold emails, written well, can help you build good long-term relationships.

 The point is to do something everyday that jolts your life awake, rustle the trees and chase after opportunities.

 IV.
 Create systems from the get-go

 Put another way: yeka ukuzama, wenz’ into eqondile.

-It is easy to let yourself off the hook, especially when it comes to maintaining high standards, and paying attention to the details.
+It’s easy to let yourself off the hook, especially when it comes to the maintenance of lofty professional standards.

-A systematic way of thinking will pay off in a few ways.
+Using a systematic way of thinking will pay off in a few ways.
 One, it will allow you to refine your work.
-Two, systems help with clarity and sharper understanding around the way you do and deliver your work.
-Three, when problems inevitably arise, it is easier to understand and solve them when there’s coherent thinking to getting work done.
+Two, systems help with clarity and a sharper understanding of the work process used to deliver your work.
+Three, when problems inevitably arise, it’s easier to understand and solve them when there’s coherent thinking to get work done.

 V. Learn to decipher information

 In the interconnected world that we live in, information is published everywhere.